IDEALLab/design_embeddings_jmd_2016/README.md

 Edit experiment configurations in config.ini

-To perform the embedding and synthesize new shapes
+To perform the embedding and synthesize new shapes:
 ```
 python training.py
 ```

-To synthesize new shapes using trained models
+To synthesize new shapes using trained models:
 ```
 python synthesis.py
 ```